ArshRomana1/ArshdeepsBookStore1/ArshdeepsBookStore/README.txt

  Deleted the File Calle3d Product.cs, beecause I jumped steps and created it early.
 I was worried bracsue it can cause issues when i will try to update the database.
 I am about to do that.

+ 1950
+ I encountered an error when i update the database , in my IUnitofWork file I was missing a using statement so far everystep is working